 Another point that could easily go unnoticed is that he hit nine three-pointers after the All-Star break, too.
 Even though that’s far from impressive, Parker making those nine threes at a 32.1 percent rate is at least slightly encouraging after he attempted a measly seven with no makes whatsoever before the break.

 Like Wiggins, Parker has a lot of room for improvement.
 He needs to work on that range, fine tune his driving ability and ideally become a positive defender (the Bucks allowed 2.3 more points per 100 possessions with him on the floor).

 However, we’ve started to see a touch more aggression from range in the small sample size that is the preseason.
 He has shot two threes per game, four times what he attempted last season, and made 40 percent of them.
 More so than the obviously small sample size which can’t be taken too seriously from an efficiency standpoint, the fact that Parker is taking more is good to see.

 Another year and summer of hard training and fully removed from injury, Parker is ready to take another step forward.
-Working on his game rather than focusing so heavily on rehabbing can only be good for his skill level, and we’ve seen signs in preseason of what to expect in terms of a possible increase in three-point attempts.
+He’s working on his game rather than focusing heavily on rehabbing, which can only be good for his skill level, and we’ve seen signs in preseason of what to expect in terms of a possible increase in three-point attempts.
 The thing we know for sure is the need for improved perimeter play, and that should only help encourage him.

 Meanwhile in Minnesota, Wiggins is entering the best situation of his career yet.
 He doesn’t need to immediately be the offensive star that Karl-Anthony Towns has become, and the arrival of Thibodeau could finally unlock some of his explosive two-way potential.